♫ Listening to: I Want You Back by The School ♫

 - ¾ cup organic palm shortening (I use spectrum)*

 - vegan food coloring (I used blue, purple, green, and white)

 Vegan Buttercream Frosting Directions

 prep time: 20 minutes; frosting time: 10 minutes; total time: 30 minutes

-Leave the earth balance at room temperature for 10-15 minutes before starting, if you have time.
+Leave the vegan butter at room temperature for 10-15 minutes before starting, if you have time.
 This isn’t mandatory, but it helps the consistency.

-Whisk the shortening, earth balance, and vanilla for 1 minute using an electric or stand mixer.
+Whisk the spectrum sustainable organic palm shortening , vegan butter, and vanilla for 1 minute using a stand mixer or a handheld electric mixer.
 Use a silicone spatula to scrape the sides, and mix again until light and fluffy.

 Sift in the powdered sugar, 1 cup at a time, mixing for at least minute between each addition.
 Start the mixer on the lowest setting so the powdered sugar doesn’t fly everywhere and then gradually increase the speed to high.
 After mixing in the third and fifth cups, scrape the sides with a silicone spatula, and mix again.